magic-note.ai — guide — 120×42

 Folders

-Each folder can have its own AI persona — a system prompt that shapes how Claude behaves in every card inside that folder.
-Click a folder name → Edit Persona to set it.
+Cards live in folders. + New Folder in the sidebar to create one; right-click a card → Move to… to organize.
+Each folder can have its own AI persona — a system prompt that shapes how the model behaves in every card inside.

 Spells

-Spells are reusable AI instruction sets stored as TOML files in ~/.config/magic-office/spells/.
-They let you define custom prompts, preferred models, and tool allowlists that you can apply to any folder or card.
+Spells are reusable AI instruction sets stored as TOML files in ~/.config/magic-note/spells/.
+They let you define custom prompts, preferred models, and tool allowlists you can apply to any folder or card.
+Open the Spells panel from the toolbar → Spells ✦ to create, edit, or apply spells.

 Web Import